blenderous/blenderous.github.io/cv.md

 I am particularly fond of front-end development.

-Working with front end technologies means, making interfaces for mobiles, tablets and desktop computers.
+Making interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.